 1. Set-up LLC or Corporation:

 The first requirement is to choose a business structure.
 You can select between LLC or a corporation.
-There are good and bad aspects of both, so think before choosing your startup business plan.
+Both are good and bad aspects, so think before choosing your startup business plan.

 Limited Liability Company(LLC):

 LLC, or Limited Liability Company, protects you from personal liability in most conditions.
 It implies that if your business uses or defaults on some loans, your resources, including your personal property, won’t be in danger.

 LLC files your business income as a part of your income taxes; however, you need to pay employment tax.

 It is an organization that is legitimately a different unit from its owners.
 The corporations offer the best degree of insurance from liability out of all business structures.
 They are complex to form and file separate income taxes on their profits.

 You’ll need to enlist your business name whenever you choose a business structure.
 Pick a name that suits your brand and ensure no one claims it.
 You would then be able to decide to register your business.